At St. Mark Parish, we are big believers in community outreach and social justice. If you want to get involved, please reach out!

-OUR MISSION STATEMENT: The St. Mark Community Outreach Ministry partners with the parish and local organizations to provide spiritual and material support to people in need.
-We rely on the help of the faithful St. Mark Parish family.
+We partner with the parish and local organizations to provide spiritual and material support to people in need.

-Brief descriptions and information for some of our outreach projects are included below (click on any tabs of interest):
+Some of our outreach projects are described below; click on any tabs of interest.

-St. Mark is scheduled for the 2nd Friday of every other month.
-Please see the weekly Bulletin for updates.
+St. Mark is scheduled for the 2nd Friday of every month.
+Please check the parish calendar or bulletin for updates.

 For more information, please visit the Archdiocese of Baltimore website of Catholic Charities or call the Parish Office 410-744-6560, ext.
 1.